Proteostasis: Cytosolic heat shock response

-The cytosolic HSR is mainly mediated by the transcription factor family HSF (heat shock family).
+The cytosolic heat shock response (HSR) is mainly mediated by the transcription factor family HSF (heat shock family).
 HSF is constitutively bound by Hsp90.
-Upon a proteotoxic stimulus Hsp90 is recruited away from HSF which can then bind to heat response elements in the DNA and upregulate gene expression of proteins involved in the maintenance of proteostasis.
+Upon a proteotoxic stimulus Hsp90 is recruited away from HSF, which can then bind to heat response elements in the DNA and upregulate gene expression of proteins involved in the maintenance of proteostasis.

 ER unfolded protein response

-The unfolded protein response in the endoplasmatic reticulum (ER) is activated by imbalances of unfolded proteins inside the ER and the proteins mediating protein homeostasis.
-Different “detectors” - such as IRE1, ATF6 and PERK - can recognize misfolded proteins in the ER and mediate transcriptional responses which help alleviate the effects of ER stress.
+The unfolded protein response (UPR) in the ER is activated by imbalances of unfolded proteins inside the ER and the proteins mediating protein homeostasis.
+Different "detectors" - such as IRE1, ATF6 and PERK - can recognize misfolded proteins in the ER and mediate transcriptional responses which help alleviate the effects of ER stress.

 Mitochondrial unfolded protein response

 The mitochondrial unfolded protein response detects imbalances in protein stoichiometry of mitochondrial proteins and misfolded proteins.
-The expression of mitochondrial chaperones is upregulated by the activation of the transcription factors ATF-1 and/or DVE-1 with UBL-5.
+The expression of mitochondrial chaperones is upregulated by the activation of the transcription factors ATF1 and/or DVE-1 with UBL5.